Brunch & Batter

 Plain cottage cheese in a blender.

+Step 1.
 Place your cottage cheese inside a blender or food processor.

 Cottage cheese in a blended that has been whipped.

+Step 2.
 Blend on high or pulse until smooth, about 30 seconds to 1 minute.
 Pause to scrape the sides if needed.

-You can customize your blended cottage cheese bowls however you like.
+You can customize your blended cottage cheese bowls however you'd like.
 That's what's great about them!
 So use what you have on hand, or get super creative.
 Here are some of my faves to try.

 • Fruit- Fresh or dried fruit.
-I love using fresh berries such as blueberries, strawberries or blackberries.
+I love using fresh berries such as blueberries, strawberries, or blackberries.

 • Nuts- Nuts add a wonderful texture.
 Try adding any nut you have on hand.
 I love sliced almonds or pistachios.

-• Granola- Try it with my homemade granola, or use your favorite store bought brand.
+• Granola- Try it with my homemade granola, or use your favorite store-bought brand.

 • Sweetener- This is optional.
 Once I add my fruit, I feel like it doesn't need any sweetener, but you may want to add a drizzle of honey, agave, maple syrup, or date syrup.

-• Jam- Add a swirl of your favorite jam, in place of a sweetener.
+• Jam- Add a swirl of your favorite jam in place of a sweetener.
 It tastes just like dessert!

-Want to make it savory?
-Try adding tomatoes, cucumbers, grilled veggies, or fresh aromatic herbs such as chives.
+• Savory options- Try adding tomatoes, cucumbers, grilled veggies, or fresh aromatic herbs such as chives.
 My husband loves ketchup on cottage cheese (eeek-not for me), but salsa would be a great addition.
-Want even more protein?
-Top your savory blended cottage cheese bowls with my chili-fried eggs!

 Storage